Turtle ship: Roofing

-Yi's own diary explains that a cannon could be fitted in the mouth of the dragon to be fired at enemy ships.
-This type of cannon was usually a hwangja-chongtong.

 Spikes

 Metal spikes were used to cover the top of the turtle ship to deter boarding tactics used by the Japanese.
 According to historical records, the spikes were covered with empty rice sacks or rice mats to lure the Japanese into trying to board, since the boarding would appear safe.
 However, modern authors have found this to be unlikely since such an arrangement would have invited enemy fire arrows.

-Cannon
+Armament

-The turtle ship was equipped with Cheonja "Heaven", Jija "Earth", Hyeonja "Black", and Hwangja "Yellow" type chongtong (Joseon cannons).
-There was also an arquebus known as Seungja (Victory).
-The Seungja ranged 200 m while the Hwangja was the lightest but with a range of 1200 m.
+The turtle ship was equipped with cheonja "heaven", jija "earth", hyeonja "black", and hwangja "yellow" type chongtong (Joseon cannons).
+There was also an arquebus known as seungja (victory).
+The seungja ranged 200 m while the hwangja was the lightest but with a range of 1200 m.
 According to Hae-Ill Bak, one Japanese record of the Battle of Angolpo records the experience of two Japanese commanders on July 9, 1592, in their battle against turtle ships: "their (turtle ships') attack continued until about 6 o'clock in the afternoon by firing large fire-arrows through repeated alternate approaches, even as close as 18–30 feet.
-As a result, almost every part of our ships — the turret, the passages and the side shielding — were totally destroyed..."
+As a result, almost every part of our ships—the turret, the passages and the side shielding—were totally destroyed..."